alextanhongpin/evolutionary-architecture/workflow.md

 - There are two possible ways to implement a saga: Orchestration (an orchestrator tells the participants what local transactions to execute) and Choreography (each local transaction publishes domain events that trigger local transactions in other services).
 - often designed as long living transactions where the required steps may not be known at design time
 - for each transaction, there's a compensating action
+- saga is like an event handler, it receives event and publishes the command for the next step

 # References
 1. [Cloud Architecture: The Scheduler-Agent-Supervisor Pattern](https://vasters.com/archive/Cloud-Architecture-The-Scheduler-Agent-Supervisor-Pattern.html)